 When beginning the search for your office space, one of the first things you must decide is how much money you have to spend on real estate.
 This can impact the area in which your office is located, the age of the building, what kind of amenities the building offers, and, essentially, the class of building you can consider.

-In this video, we will go over even more details about Class A, B, and C spaces.
+In this video, we will go over even more details about Class AA, A, B, and C spaces.

 To learn more about office classifications, read our article Commercial Property Classifications & Types of Office Spaces (Class A Office, Creative Office, etc.).